Chiodo Simona

 Full Professor

-Simona Chiodo is Full Professor of Philosophy at Politecnico di Milano (since January 8, 2018).
+Simona Chiodo is a Full Professor of Philosophy at the Politecnico di Milano (since January 2018).

-She is Vice-Dean of the School of Architecture, Urban Planning and Construction Engineering of Politecnico di Milano (7th, QS World University Rankings by subject).
+She is Deputy Dean of the School of Architecture, Urban Planning and Construction Engineering at the Politecnico di Milano (ranked sixth in the QS World University Rankings by subject).

-She is co-founder of META (Social Sciences and Humanities for Science and Technology at Politecnico di Milano), member of the IDEA League Ethics Working Group, member of the Technology Foresight of Politecnico di Milano and former member of the Research Ethical Committee of Politecnico di Milano.
+She is a co-founder of META (Social Sciences and Humanities for Science and Technology at the Politecnico di Milano), a member of the IDEA League Ethics Working Group, a member of the Technology Foresight at the Politecnico di Milano and a former member of the Research Ethics Committee at the Politecnico di Milano.

 Research projects